FRIDAY, MAY 22, 2026VOL. XXVI · NO. 17

 That's not a man running a PR line.
 That's a man who built his career understanding manufacturing at a molecular level, standing inside something that rearranged what he thought he knew.

 Honda makes the Civic Type R. The NSX happened because of Honda.
+VTEC is a punchline now, but it was once proof that a Japanese automaker could out-engineer the world on a fraction of the budget.
 These are not people who impress easily.
+They are people who spent decades turning precision into identity.

 What changes now is the burden of proof.
 It used to sit with the Chinese manufacturers.
 After this week, it sits somewhere else.